movestore/movestore.github.io/appspec/current/settings/README.md

   - [Dropdown](appspec/current/settings/dropdown.md)
   - [Auxiliary](appspec/current/settings/auxiliary.md)

-  The [Settings Editor](https://www.moveapps.org/apps/settingseditor) can be used to check the definition of all settings before submission.
+  The [Settings Editor](https://www.moveapps.org/apps/settingseditor) can be used to create and check the definition of all settings before submission.

 #### Example
 ```json